semaphoreci/docs/docs/examples/clojure-luminus-ci-cd.md

 application framework, and is based on the
 [guestbook sample app](http://www.luminusweb.net/docs#guestbook_application),

-## Overview of the Pipelines
+## Overview of the pipelines

-The example project ships with CI and CD pipelines, found in the `.semaphore` directory:
+The example project ships with CI and CD pipelines, which are found in the `.semaphore` directory:

-  - Continuous Integration
+  - the CI pipeline
-      - Install dependencies, using a cache for faster builds.
+      - installs dependencies using the cache for faster builds
-      - Run the unit tests.
+      - runs unit tests
-      - Package the app as a single, standalone jar file.
+      - packages the app as a single standalone jar file
-  - Continuous Deployment
+  - the CD pipeline
-      - Prepare files for deployment.
+      - prepares files for deployment

 ![CI+CD](https://raw.githubusercontent.com/semaphoreci-demos/semaphore-demo-clojure-luminus/master/.semaphore/semaphore-demo-clojure-luminus-cicd.png)

-### Continuous Integration Pipeline
+### Continuous integration pipeline

-If you are new to Semaphore, be sure to read the [guided tour](https://docs.semaphoreci.com/guided-tour/getting-started/) and the linked pages for more information.
+If you are new to Semaphore, be sure to read the [guided tour](https://docs.semaphoreci.com/guided-tour/getting-started/) and the related pages for more information before starting with the example project.

 ``` yaml
 version: v1.0